A Toronto-focused checklist to vet any web design agency: process, SEO, ownership, and support—plus 21 Questions to Ask (Copy/Paste) for your calls.

 - Who owns the domain, hosting, design files, and code after launch—and will it all be in my accounts?

-- If we stop working together, what do I keep and what is the handoff process (files, CMS access, documentation)?
+- If we stop working together, what do I keep and what is the handoff process (files, repository access, documentation)?

 - What is included after launch (warranty/bug fixes), and what's your typical response time for urgent issues?